Professor Gordon Campbell

 - Longman--History Today Trustees Award (for lifetime contribution to History), 2012

-I have lectured, examined or reviewed provision at most pre-1992 British universities, and have given talks in more than 200 schools in England and a similar number abroad.
+I have lectured, examined or reviewed provision at most pre-1992 British universities, and in scores of countries abroad.
 Named lectures include

 - the Bentall Lectures in Christian Theology at University of Calgary